sebglazebrook/jordan-peterson-tangents/README.md

 ----

 - add data
-- start using JS and make single page app
+- make it look good on mobile

 Next
 ----

+- start using JS and make single page app
 - add some type of post/user verification
 - allow user to add tags
-- automate deploy

 Later
 -----
+- automate deploy
+- add search capability